Security-Onion-Solutions/securityonion-docs/administration.rst

 License Key
 -----------

 In the future, we will offer some new enterprise features for Security Onion.
-If you are interested in those features and purchase a license key, then this screen will show the status of your license key.
+If you are interested in those features and purchase a license key, then this screen will allow you to enter your license key and then show the status of that license key.

 .. image:: images/62_licensekey.png
   :target: _images/62_licensekey.png